justinduytran/gtfsR/README.md

   httr2::req_perform()
 ```

-**2. Load the relevant GTFS-R protocol buffer file.**
+**2. Load the relevant GTFS-Realtime protocol buffer file.**

 `load_gtfs_realtime_proto()` automatically loads the protocol buffer
 file when the package is loaded.
 The package includes the required
-.proto file from the GTFS-R github.
+.proto file from the GTFS-Realtime github.

 **3. Read the binary data in the api_call to obtain the FeedMessage
 using `read_gtfsrealtime()`.**